-Trajectory prediction has been a long-standing problem in intelligent systems such as autonomous driving and robot navigation.
-Recent state-of-the-art models trained on large-scale benchmarks have been pushing the limit of performance rapidly, mainly focusing on improving prediction accuracy.
-However, those models put less emphasis on efficiency, which is critical for real-time applications.
-This paper proposes an attention-based graph model named \textit{GATraj} with a much higher prediction speed.
-Spatial-temporal dynamics of agents, \eg~pedestrians or vehicles, are modeled by attention mechanisms.
-Interactions among agents are modeled by a graph convolutional network.
-We also implement a Laplacian mixture decoder to mitigate mode collapse and generate diverse multimodal predictions for each agent.
-Our model achieves performance on par with the state-of-the-art models at a much higher prediction speed tested on multiple open datasets.

-\section{INTRODUCTION}
+\section{Introduction}

-Accurately predicting how agents (\eg~pedestrians and vehicles) move in a variety of environments is crucial for many intelligent systems, such as autonomous driving and robot navigation.
-With accurate prediction of other agents' trajectories in the vicinity, an automated ego agent can safely navigate its own path.
-However, trajectory prediction is very challenging due to various reasons.
-First, agents' behaviors are stochastic as they mutually influence each other, such as avoiding collisions or staying closely in a subgroup.
-Second, the information available to derive an agent's behavior is often limited.
-The destination at which an agent wants to arrive usually is unknown.
-The ego agent can only estimate other agents' behaviors based on their past moving dynamics like velocity and heading directions, interactions based on relative positions, and even environmental contextual constraints.
-Due to the mutual influence among agents and the moving dynamics in both spatial and temporal dimensions, an agent's behavior can be multimodal, \eg~moving into different directions at various speeds.
-Hence, trajectory prediction needs to consider both spatial-temporal dynamics and multimodalities of agents' behaviors.
+Accurately predicting the movements of agents, such as pedestrians and vehicles, in various environments is crucial for many intelligent systems, including autonomous driving and robot navigation.
+One application is that, with accurate predictions of other agents' trajectories in the vicinity, an automated ego agent can safely navigate its own path.
+However, predicting trajectories is challenging for several reasons.
+First, agents' behaviors are stochastic, as they mutually influence each other, for instance, by avoiding collisions or staying closely in a subgroup.
+Second, the information available to derive an agent's behavior is often limited, and their destination is typically unknown.
+In most cases, the ego agent can only estimate other agents' behaviors based on their perceived past moving dynamics, such as velocity and heading direction, and interactions depending on their relative positions with their environments.
+Moreover, due to the mutual influence among agents and their movements in both spatial and temporal dimensions, an agent's behavior can be multimodal in terms of moving into different directions at various speeds.
+Therefore, trajectory prediction needs to consider both spatial-temporal dynamics and the multimodality of agents' behaviors.